 A watch rated as water resistant may come in contact with water to a predetermined extent.
 Most watches have a measurement until which the depth of immersion is safe.
-It is important to remember that a water-resistance rating is based upon optimum conditions in a laboratory.
-Real life experience & ageing of the gaskets will effectively decrease the manufacturer’s specifications of water resistance over time.
+It is important to remember that a water-resistance rating is based on optimum conditions in a laboratory.
+Real life experience & aging of the gaskets will effectively decrease the manufacturer’s specifications of water resistance over time.
 The worst scenario possible is that moisture is allowed to make contact with the movement – thus we strongly suggest that you always work well within the parameters of the manufacturer’s recommendations and have your watch tested at least once a year.
 Any competent watchmaker has the necessary equipment to test water resistance.
 It is important to remember that all watches have limits and no watches are waterproof.

 Optimum water resistance on a watch is obtained by 3 important factors:

-- Case back – this refers to how the case back is attached to the watch.
+1. Case back – this refers to how the case back is attached to the watch.

 Snap-on case backs are sealed by pressure and are considered the least water resistant.
 The slightest nick in the case or a deformity in a gasket (which will happen over time) will allow water to penetrate the case.
 Generally, these watches will have a water resistance of 30m/99ft maximum – which allows for contact with water, such as washing hands, but not immersion.

 Case-backs attached with screws are the second level of water resistance.
-Having the case back attached with screws allows for a much tighter seal than a snap-on case back, however a deformity in the gasket will still allow water to penetrate.
+Having the case back attached with screws allows for a much tighter seal than a snap-on case back, however, a deformity in the gasket will still allow water to penetrate.
 Generally, these watches will have a water resistance of 100m/330ft maximum – which allows for light immersion such as swimming in a pool.

 Screw-down case backs are threaded and screws into the actual case.
 This creates a double seal, using both the threading & the gasket as a seal coupled with the deep water pressure.
-Generally, diving watches with water resistant ratings greater than 100m/330ft will have this type of case back.
+Generally, diving watches with water-resistant ratings greater than 100m/330ft will have this type of case back.

-- Crown – the single most important factor to ensuring water resistance.
+2. Crown – the single most important factor to ensuring water resistance.

 The weakest link in a watch for water to penetrate is the crown-stem hole.
 The stem of the crown is attached to the movement through a hole in the case edge.
 As the crown is constantly moved to different positions, wound and turned to correct the time, the gasket is constantly compressed, chafed & stressed.
 The slightest variation in the shape of the gasket or if the crown is not pushed all the way in will allow water to penetrate the watch through the stem hole.